 What is marital property?

 In general, marital property is any asset that was acquired during the marriage in question.
 Forbes goes on to point out that marital property can include, but is not limited to: houses, rental property (like those you pension plans, stock options, restricted stock, deferred compensation, brokerage accounts, closely-held businesses, professional practices and licenses, and more.

 What marital property do you really want?

 As financial advisors and divorce law specialists will tell you, in some cases, less is more.
+On this note, if you do not have a financial advisor, you may want to contact one like WealthVisory Private Clients, to discuss how you can be helped in this situation.
 When you acquire your share of the marital property, or you are awarded in full any assets that you deemed were rightfully yours, you also take on the taxes and other related financial obligations.
 However, if you’re planning on selling them off you will want to get your hands on as much as possible.
 You can keep the costs down when it comes to selling too for example if you have a property to sell you can use super cheap signs to advertise it yourself.

 What else goes into dividing assets?